ericcchiu/personal-budgets/README.md

-# react-nodejs-parcel-boilerplate
+# Personal Budget App

-a boilerplate that uses parcel as the bundler and works with react,nodejs
+An application that visualizes any personal budgets, savings, and account balances.